Innova Prime Grain Free (Dry)

 The Bottom Line

-Judging by its ingredients alone, Innova Prime Grain Free looks to be an above-average dry dog food.
+Judging by its ingredients alone, Innova Prime Grain Free looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.